jwalanta/uptime.sh/README.md

 # uptime.sh

 Shell / Curl based website uptime checker and notifier.
+Think of it as poor man's pingdom.

 Uses Twilio to send sms, mandrill to send email.